sourcebox/dsp-analyze-rs/README.md

 # dsp-analyze

-This crate performs basic audio dsp analysis.
+This crate performs basic audio dsp analysis and plots the results.

 **WARNING**: It is currently in a very early state and needs contributions to be improved.